 - Search for the course you want to take.

 - Scroll down to “Alternative Instructional Method” and select “Pure Internet (PDB)”.

 - Click “Search Now” and find the classes with the red schedule comment “Pure Internet”.

 Yes.
 If you have trouble logging in to PAL, accessing your course(s), or need additional assistance, call the PAL Student Help Desk at 863-298-6839.
 The Help Desk is available:

 If you are taking a program fully online, you are an online@PolkState student.

 Cash Management Department

-No, payments can be made online, in-person or via mail to:
+We do not accept phone payments; payments can be made online or by mail to:

 Polk State College